-This is an excerpt from the novel Scale by Greg Egan, to be published in 2023.
+This is an excerpt from the novel Scale by Greg Egan, first published in 2023.
 All rights reserved.

 As the phone started ringing, the leftmost indicator bulb in the row of seven lit up, blinking in time with the jangle of the buzzer but bright enough to shine clearly through the red gel and a patina of dust.
 Sam hesitated, doubting his own eyes for a moment, then tempted to assume a wrong number and spare both parties the nuisance of a protracted conversation.